Our use of Cookies

 Conflict of Interest

-The business must take action to ensure that neither the Authorised Person(s) or the PR, nor any of its other staff are placed in the position of an actual or potential conflict between the financial or personal duties of the Authorised Business or its staff and the duties owed to Defra under the scheme, in the reasonable opinion of Defra.
+The business must take action to ensure that neither the AP(s) or the PR, nor any of its other staff are placed in the position of an actual or potential conflict between the financial or personal duties of the AB or its staff and the duties owed to Defra under the scheme, in the reasonable opinion of Defra.

-The business must promptly notify and provide details to Defra if a conflict of interest occurs or is expected to occur (with the exception of the conflict arising from the employment of the Authorised Person(s) and the PR by the business), or if there are any matters that will inhibit the ability of the Authorised Person(s) or the PR to carry out their duties under this scheme, or the performance of the official inspections or management of the scheme, impartially.
+The business must promptly notify and provide details to Defra if a conflict of interest occurs or is expected to occur (with the exception of the conflict arising from the employment of the AP(s) and the PR by the business), or if there are any matters that will inhibit the ability of the AP(s) or the PR to carry out their duties under this scheme, or the performance of the official inspections or management of the scheme, impartially.

-The Authorised Person(s) and the PR must act impartially and free from any actual or potential conflict between any of their other duties and the performance of the inspections under the scheme, or the management of the scheme, in the reasonable opinion of Defra.
+The AP(s) and the PR must act impartially and free from any actual or potential conflict between any of their other duties and the performance of the inspections under the scheme, or the management of the scheme, in the reasonable opinion of Defra.

-The Authorised Person(s) and the PR must promptly notify and provide details to Defra if a conflict of interest occurs or is expected to occur (with the exception of the conflict arising from the employment of the Authorised Person and the PR by the business), or if there are any matters that will inhibit the ability of the Authorised Person(s) or the PR to carry out their duties under this scheme, or the performance of the inspections or management of the scheme, impartially.
+The AP(s) and the PR must promptly notify and provide details to Defra if a conflict of interest occurs or is expected to occur (with the exception of the conflict arising from the employment of the AP(s) and the PR by the business), or if there are any matters that will inhibit the ability of the AP(s) or the PR to carry out their duties under this scheme, or the performance of the inspections or management of the scheme, impartially.

-Should an Authorised Person(s) or PR feel as though the integrity of the phytosanitary inspection has been influenced or could be potentially influenced, this can be reported anonymously, to the below email address:
+Should an AP or the PR feel as though the integrity of the phytosanitary inspection has been influenced or could be potentially influenced, this can be reported anonymously, to the below email addresses:

 Certificates of Conformity - Approved Trader Scheme (ATS)

 As well as the phytosanitary requirements all exports of fruit and vegetables subject to Specific Marketing Standards (SMS)* will require certificate of conformity prior to export (as required by retained EU legislation).
-HMRC will require confirmation of such a certificate of conformity prior to allowing export.
-You may need to apply for the certificate of conformity as well as a phytosanitary certificate.
-In England and Wales the PEACH system will assess the risk of the application.
+HMRC will require confirmation of such a Certificate of Conformity prior to allowing export.
+You may need to apply for the certificate of conformity as well as a PC.
+In England and Wales the IPAFFS system will assess the risk of the application.

 Products subject to General Marketing Standards (GMS)** and green bananas will not require a certificate of conformity for export.

-In order to facilitate the supply of certificates of conformity any trader selling fruit and vegetables that they either grow and pack, or import, or export, and which consistently meets the requirements of the latest marketing standards, can apply to the Horticultural Marketing Inspectorate (HMI) for approved trader status.
+In order to facilitate the supply of Certificates of Conformity, any trader selling fruit and vegetables that they either grow and pack, or import, or export, and which consistently meets the requirements of the latest marketing standards in England and Wales, can apply to the HMI for approved trader status.
 HMI will annually audit ATS traders to renew compliance.

 Traders benefiting from this possibility shall: